Naveen-Indla/Google-Data-Analytics-Capstone-Case-Study1-/Process.md

 # **III.
 Process**

 Microsoft Excel and Spreadsheet are limited to use because the worksheet only contains 1,048,576 rows.
 Cyclistics data set has over the maximum of Excel Spreadsheet.
--> We chose to use MYSQL platforms to support huge data.
+-> I chose to use MYSQL platforms to support huge data.

 1. Uploading data
 Create dataset and loading raw data from share drive.